smichaelsen/melon-images/Readme.md

 # Melon Images
-**Responsive Images Management for TYPO3 8.7**
+**Responsive Images Management for TYPO3**

-This package uses the powerful new responsive image cropping capabilities of TYPO3 8.7 and provides easy frontend rendering.
+This package uses the powerful responsive image cropping capabilities of TYPO3 and provides easy frontend rendering.

 ![Image Cropping](doc/image-cropping.png?raw=true "Image Cropping")

 TYPO3 8.7 comes with the powerful feature of `cropVariant`s, which let's you define use cases for your image including `allowedAspectRatios` and optionally `coverAreas`.
 This package simplifies the configuration of this feature.

-## Usage:
+## Backend Configuration:

  This package provides the method `\Smichaelsen\MelonImages\TcaUtility::writeCropVariantsConfigurationToTca()`, which manipulates the TCA, so in your extension `Configuration/TCA/Overrides/tx_news_domain_model_news.php` is a good place if you want to define cropping for a